Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Optimization and algorithmic solution

-The problem in Eq. (\ref{eq:21}) is the quadratic programming, thus directly learning the optimal transport is difficult.
-We address this problem by alternatively learning the optimal transport and the embedding through the proximal point method \cite{xu2022representing}.
-Based on the inner-outer iteration loops, in the $\mathcal{U}^{th}$-outer iteration for a given $X_p^{(\mathcal{U})}$ and $X_q^{(\mathcal{U})}$, the corresponding update of Eq.(\ref{eq:21}) can be expressed as:
+As can be seen, (\ref{eq:21}) is a quadratic problem; thus directly learning the optimal transport is difficult.
+We address this problem by alternatively learning the optimal transport and the embeddings through a Proximal Gradient (PG) algorithm \cite{xu2022representing}\cite{xu2019scalable}.
+Based on the inner-outer iteration loops, in the $\mathcal{U}^{th}$-outer iteration for the given input and subcapsule embeddings $X_p^{(\mathcal{U})}$ and $X_q^{(\mathcal{U})}$, the corresponding update of Eq.(\ref{eq:21}) can be expressed as